How many angels can dance on the head of a pin?: Origin

+[could have] taken on the form of a woman, a devil, a donkey, a gourd, or a flintstone?
+If so, how could a gourd have preached sermons, performed miracles, and been nailed to the cross?

-James Franklin raised the scholarly issue mentioned a 17th-century reference in William Chillingworth's Religion of Protestants (1637) accusing unnamed scholastics of debating "whether a Million of Angels may not fit upon a Needle's point."
+James Franklin mentioned a 17th-century reference in William Chillingworth's Religion of Protestants (1637) accusing unnamed scholastics of debating "whether a Million of Angels may not fit upon a Needle's point."
 That is earlier than a reference in the 1678 The True Intellectual System of the Universe by Ralph Cudworth.